大道無門 The Great Way is gateless,

 136. Then that pure Reality which is beyond speech alone remains.

 137. In this way alone there arises in the pure-minded a state of awareness, which is afterwards merged into Brahman.

-138. One should first look for the cause by the negative method (i.e., meditating on Sunyata) and then find it by the positive method (meditating on the dharmas), as ever inherent in the effect.
+138. One should first look for the cause by the negative method (emptiness) and then find it by the positive method (dharmas), as ever inherent in the effect.

 139. One should verily see the cause in the effect, and then dismiss the effect altogether.
 What then remains, the sage himself becomes.

-141. The wise should always think with great care of the invisible (Sunyata), the visible (the dharmas), and everything else (adharmas), as his own Self which is consciousness itself.
+141. The wise should always think with great care of the invisible, the visible and everything else as his own Self, which is Consciousness itself.

 142. Having reduced the visible to the invisible, the wise one should think of the universe as one with Brahman.
 Thus alone will he abide in eternal felicity with mind full of consciousness and bliss.

 * * *

 Broughton, Jeffrey L. (1999).
 The Bodhidharma Anthology: The Earliest Records of Zen.
 University of California Press.

 Broughton, Jeffrey L. (2015).
 The Chan Whip Anthology.
 New York: Oxford University Press.